Scrungip/FNaFBAP/README.md

 # Changes to base game
  Some changes were made to make playing this randomizer a more seamless experience.
 Here's what you need to know.
  - Characters, Weapons, Armors, Key Items, and B.B.
 Shops have been shuffled into the item pool to find.
+ - The Kingly/Godly Weapons have been removed from the RNG drops in place of Vouchers to be traded in on the Show Stage for checks (if enabled in the player's YAML).
  - The B.B.
 Shops each have a different amount of items for sale to send out to AP.
     Backroom B.B. has 6
     Restrooms B.B. has 8